Real Options Relevant to Capital Inves ...

 Corporate governance practices tend to vary from country to country.
 However, it is not uncommon for different corporate governance systems to coexist within a country.
 Corporate governance systems generally reflect the influences of either shareholder theory or stakeholder theory or a convergence of the two.
 Current trends, however, point to an increase in convergence.

 On the other hand, stakeholder theory emphasizes the need for a company to consider the needs of all its stakeholders.
-This theory dissuades a company from giving preferential treatment to its shareholders, at the expense of stakeholders such as customers, suppliers, creditors, employees, and essentially anyone interested in the company.
+This theory dissuades a company from giving preferential treatment to its shareholders at the expense of other stakeholders such as customers, suppliers, creditors, employees, and essentially anyone interested in the company.

 The debtholders provide the company with debt financing.
 The debtholders consist of private debtholders and public debtholders (bondholders).

-On the other hand, public debtholders, including institutional investors and asset managers, depend on public information and credit rating agencies in their decision-making.
-In return for the capital provided, public debtholders receive regular interest payments and capital repayment at maturity.
+On the other hand, public debt holders, including institutional investors and asset managers, depend on public information and credit rating agencies in their decision-making.
+In return for the capital provided, public debt holders receive regular interest payments and capital repayment at maturity.

 The board can have a single-tier or two-tier structure.
 In a single-tier board, the company’s board of directors includes executive directors (usually company executives) and non-executive directors (independent members without day-to-day involvement in company operations).

-On the other hand, a two-tier board structure is a corporate governance model where a company’s board of directors is divided into two separate boards: the management board and the supervisory board:
+On the other hand, a two-tier board structure is a corporate governance model where a company’s board of directors is divided into two separate boards: the management board and the supervisory board.

 Some companies have staggered boards.
-In these companies, directors are divided into groups and elected separately in consecutive years, resulting in a staggered rotation of board members.
+In these companies, directors are divided into groups elected separately in consecutive years, resulting in a staggered rotation of board members.
 This approach creates a situation where it takes several years to replace the entire board.

 The advantage of staggered boards is the continuity they provide to a company’s leadership.
 By preventing the simultaneous turnover of board members, there is a less frequent need for new directors to reassess strategy and oversight.